juliaapolonio/Causeway/README.md

 - `mr_merged_results.csv` should contain all analyses results for each GSMR significant gene;
 - `significant_genes.txt` should give a gene list of all genes that fill the criteria defined in its paper.

-Other intermediate outputs are stored in a folder with the corresponding process name.
+Other intermediate outputs are stored in a folder with the corresponding process name and are described in the [output section](https://juliaapolonio.github.io/Causeway/output/).

 ## Credits